World's first patient cured of HIV dies after cancer returns | Science-Environment

 World's first patient cured of HIV dies after cancer returns

-Timothy Ray Brown, the first person known to have been cured of HIV when he had a unique type of bone marrow transplant, has died in California after relapsing with cancer, his partner said.
-"It is with great sadness that I announce that Timothy passed away ... this afternoon surrounded by myself and friends, after a 5 month battle with leukaemia," his partner Tim Hoeffgen said in a post on Facebook.
+Timothy Ray Brown, the first person known to be cured of HIV when he had a unique type of bone marrow transplant, has died in California after relapsing with cancer, his partner said.
+"It is with great sadness that I announce that Timothy passed away ... this afternoon surrounded by myself and friends, after a 5 month battle with leukaemia," his partner, Tim Hoeffgen, said in a post on Facebook.
+He said Brown was his "hero" and "the sweetest person in the world".

 Only a tiny proportion of people — most of them of northern European descent — have the CCR5 mutation that makes them resistant to the AIDS-causing virus.
 This and other factors made the treatment Brown had expensive, complex and highly risky.
 Most experts say it could never become a way to cure all HIV patients, since many of them would risk death from the procedure itself.